dladd/pyFormex/HOWTO-dev.rst

 - Upload to the python package index ::

-   make upload  # should replace make sdist above
+   (NOT CORRECT) make upload  # should replace make sdist above

 - Add the release data to the database ::